sabman/aicasts.com/011-mobilitydb.md

       -- initially sset sourceNode to warehouse
       sourceNode = warehouseNode;

+      FOR k IN 1..noDest + 1 LOOP
         -- TODO: Update DeliveryTrip and Destinations
+      END LOOP;

     END IF;

     -- update day